MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-get-method.md

 ## Return Value
 *[Optional] Ok*
 &emsp;Type: [Boolean](../boolean/boolean-data-type.md)
-**true** if the record was found; **false** if the record was not found in the database.
-If you omit this optional return value and the record does not exist, a runtime error will occur.
+**true** if the operation was successful; otherwise **false**.
+If you omit this optional return value and the operation does not execute successfully, a runtime error will occur.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)